ChiaraCati/FlooData/README.md

 #### FAIR principles

 In doing so, we adhered to the FAIR principles outlined in the [FAIR Data Management Guidelines in Horizon 2020](https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf).
-To put it another way, we worked to make our research data accessible, searchable, interoperable, and reusable (FAIR).
+To put it another way, we worked to make our research data accessible, searchable, interoperable, and reusable.
 Those principles include three types of entities: data, metadata and infrastructure.
 Given the analysis, we can state that our research data is compliant with the FAIR principles.

 **Findable:**

-* (Meta)data are assigned a unique identifier: both the data we retrieved from the source datasets, the mashed-up data, and the metadata we developed following the [DCAT AP version 2.0.0 guidelines](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe/release/200) are compatible with this point, providing URIs.
+* (Meta)data are assigned a unique identifier: the mashed-up data and the metadata we developed following the [DCAT AP version 2.0.0 guidelines](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe/release/200) are compatible with this point, providing URIs.
 * Data are described with rich metadata: we linked a substantial amount of DCAT-AP specification-compliant metadata to our data, including not only all required classes and their corresponding necessary characteristics but also certain suggested and optional features that were helpful for our data.
-* Metadata clearly and explicitly include the identifier of the data they describe: we used the DCAT-AP optional attribute for datasets dct:identifier to attach a unique identifier of the data described with the metadata for each dataset that is a part of a catalogue as well as for our dataset.
+* Metadata clearly and explicitly include the identifier of the data they describe: we used the DCAT-AP optional attribute for datasets adms:identifier to attach a unique identifier of the data described with the metadata for each dataset that is a part of a catalogue as well as for our dataset.

 **Accessible:**